 MAS released a consultation on sector-wide AI risk-management guidelines covering data governance, explainability, monitoring, and oversight requirements.

-Banks should treat the guidelines as a supervisory baseline.
+How FIs can respond Banks should treat the guidelines as a supervisory baseline.
 Immediate priorities include documenting AI inventories, conducting materiality assessments, and strengthening human-in-the-loop controls.

 AI governance is now a board-level risk domain.
 Firms must build inventories and implement robust lifecycle controls.